awslabs/Agent-EvalKit/commands/eval.md

 ## Implementation Guidelines

-**CRITICAL: Always Create Minimal Working Version**: Implement the most basic version that works

-### Context7 Validation

-**MANDATORY**: Before implementing functionality from any publicly available evaluation library, validate its current API usage with Context7 MCP:

-- "What's the current DeepEval LLMTestCase constructor signature and parameters?"
-- "Show me the latest DeepEval BaseMetric implementation patterns"
-- "What are the current built-in metrics available in DeepEval?"

-This ensures production-ready code that follows current best practices and avoids deprecated patterns.

 ### Code Patterns/Examples
 - If using DeepEval, please refer to `reference/deepeval/` for implementation patterns and examples.
 - If using Strands Evals SDK, please refer to `reference/strands/` for implementation patterns and examples.